- How does business car leasing work?

 Firstly, let’s look at how business car leasing works.

 As a business, there are three different types of lease contract available to you.
 They are:

 - Business Operating Lease

 How does Business Finance Lease work?

 With a Finance Lease, you pay a fixed monthly fee for a set period of time.
-Once that time is up, you are responsible for selling the vehicle on.
-You will then introduce the buyer to the finance house and the buyer will pay the finance house the agreed price.
-That money will then go to your final balloon payment.
-If the vehicle has gone for more than the balloon payment, you get the equity, if it is less, then you will have to make up the difference.
+Once the time is up, you are responsible for selling the vehicle on.
+You find the buyer, introduce them to the Finance House and the buyer then pays them the agreed price directly.
+That lump sum goes towards the final balloon payment.
+If you are able to sell the vehicle for more than the value of your balloon payment then you get the equity that you can then put towards a new vehicle.
+If, however, it is not enough to cover the full sum then you will be responsible for making up the difference.

 How does Business Contract Hire work?

 Business Contract Hire is actually the most popular form of business leasing available.
 If you hear people talking about leasing then this is normally what they mean.

 With a Business Contract Hire, you have the car for a set period of time and make monthly payments for the duration of your contract.
 When the agreement comes to an end, you simply hand the car back and there is nothing else for you to pay (though this is subject to mileage and condition restrictions).
 The payment of your annual Vehicle Excise Duty is normally included in the terms of the agreement – and depending on the vehicle and its CO2 emissions, this can be a saving of over £2,000 in the first year.